 Internet search giant Google has tapped government agencies to help the company find the person or people responsible for a recent cyberattack.
 But privacy advocates are not happy with the backdoor partnership between Google and government authorities.

 Google is working with the National Security Administration (NSA), according to published reports.
 While the company admits it's working with relevant U.S. authorities on the cyberattack, Google would not disclose which agencies are involved.

-"Quite frankly, most in the business of data mining and its related research area would be surprised to learn Google had not been cooperating with NSA all along," said Jart Armin, a expert with Host Exploit.
+"Quite frankly, most in the business of mining and its related area would be surprised to learn Google had not been cooperating with NSA all along," said Jart Armin, a security expert with Host Exploit.

 Boosting the Home Team